 I'm very glad to be in transit instead of healthcare, because a few hours debating healthcare makes transit problems look easy.
 Easy, but still impossible.

 By easy that I mean that the questions are relatively easy to frame (Connections or complexity?
 Ridership or coverage?
 Wide stop spacing or close?) and it's not too hard to explain (a) the consequence of each choice and (b) why the choice is geometrically unavoidable.
-Laying out those questions is the main work of my current book project.
+Laying out those questions is a key task of my book Human Transit.